 The area has a significant change in topography from Riverdale Road to the highest point on the valley side at Ivy Park Road as you go out into the direction of Redmires.

-- Grade II* listed St John's Church is a landmark building at heart of Ranmoor
+- Grade II* listed St John's Church is a landmark building at the heart of Ranmoor

 - low density developments reflected by large and medium houses set in large spacious grounds